justinnoor/pfhowto/README.md

 ### Traffic normalization

 Traffic normalization is a broad term that refers to the handling of various packet discrepancies.
 Packets often arrive fragmented, with erroneous TCP flag combinations, or with bogus IP addresses (spoofed).
 Some of these issues originate from malicious actors, others are the result of the many implementations of the TCP/IP protocol suite.
 Fragmented packets are the source of myriad security exploits.
-For our purposes, our discussion of traffic normalization will include scrubbing, antispoofing, and creating rules against our `table <rfc6890>`.
+For our purposes, we discuss scrubbing, antispoofing, and creating rules against our `table <rfc6890>`.

 ### Scrubbing

-[PF](https://man.openbsd.org/pf) provides a **scrub** keyword to handle packet fragmentation issues.
+[PF](https://man.openbsd.org/pf) provides a **scrub** keyword to handle packet fragmentation.
 It will re-assemble fragmented packets, discard any cruft, and drop packets that have erroneous TCP flag combinations.
 We want to subject all incoming packets to a **scrub** rule.

 Add the **scrub** rule:
 ```